The views expressed by the host on this show, now documented to be almost always right, 99.

 First thing you have to understand, mark to market is a direct result of Enron.

-So, as often happens, we had a scandal, we had a crisis, the government moves in, and if you can imagine a meter with the arrow pointing straight up is zero, that's we're not doing not changing anything.
+So as often happens, we had a scandal, we had a crisis, the government moves in, and if you can imagine a meter with the arrow pointing straight up is zero.

-So Enron happens and the meter goes way far one direct.
+So Enron happens and the meter goes way far one direction.

 Oh, but look what Enron did.

-People so to fix it, rather than take the meter back to zero, we take it all the way the other direction in the stream, and that gave us Sarbanes Oxley and Mark to Market.
+So to fix it, rather than take the meter back to zero, we take it all the way the other direction in extreme, and that gave us Sarbanes-Oxley and mark to market.

-Mark to market simply means that financial institutions, banks, corporations have to value their assets according to the value they uh they could get for them that day.
+Mark to market simply means that financial institutions, banks, corporations have to value their assets according to the value they could get for them that day.

 Well, today, you can't do that.